 The 5th Dimension (l to r): Billy Davis, Jr., Florence LaRue, LaMonte McLemore, Marilyn McCoo, and Ron Townson

-In 1969, hot off the heels of one of the greatest years any non-Motown Black group had ever had in popular music up to that point, the 5th Dimension – who’d just had two No. 1 million-selling singles in “Aquarius/Let The Sunshine In” and “Wedding Bell Blues” within months of each other – elected to take the words of the Preamble to the “Declaration of Independence” and sing them verbatim on a song for their new album Portrait.
+In 1969, hot off the heels of one of the greatest years any non-Motown Black group had ever had in popular music up to that point, the 5th Dimension – who’d just had two No. 1 million-selling singles in “Aquarius/Let The Sunshine In” and “Wedding Bell Blues” – elected to take the words of the Preamble to the Declaration of Independence and sing them verbatim on a pop song for their new album Portrait.

-The song “The Declaration,” whose music was composed by Julius Johnsen and Rene DeKnight, was a huge career risk for many reasons, not the least of which was the dubious connection that the “Declaration of Independence” had always had with the Black community.
+The song “The Declaration,” whose music was composed by Julius Johnsen and Rene DeKnight, was a huge career risk for many reasons, not the least of which was the dubious connection that the Declaration of Independence had always had with the Black community.
 Written in 1776 by several slave owners – including principal author and future president Thomas Jefferson who owned hundreds – the “unalienable rights” of which it spoke weren’t applicable to Black people.
 It certainly wasn’t “self-evident” that ALL men had been created equal.

 The 5th Dimension perform “The Declaration” on Glen Campbell’s variety show in 1970.

-Under Nixon, America continued to wage war with Vietnam, and Blacks continued to fight and die on the front lines at a disproportionately higher rate than their white counterparts, only to return – if they were fortunate enough – to a country where they were appreciated even less than they had been before they left.
+Complicating matters was a decision the group made to appear at the White House with then-president Richard Nixon, himself viewed unfavorably by many Blacks for his policies, both domestic and foreign.
+Under Nixon, America continued to wage war with Vietnam, and Blacks continued to fight and die on the front lines at a disproportionately higher rate than their white counterparts, only to return – if they were fortunate enough – to a country where they were appreciated even less than before.

-The fact that 5th Dimension accepted an invite to perform for Nixon at a National Governors Conference in December 1969 would threaten to alienate them from the relatively smaller Black fan base they’d already accumulated.
+The fact that 5th Dimension accepted Nixon’s invite to perform at a National Governors Conference in December 1969 would threaten to alienate them from the relatively small Black fan base they’d already accumulated.
+But within that risk was an irony that was probably lost on many people.
+The 5th Dimension had recorded “The Declaration” as a protest song, largely against Nixon’s policies.

 But 5D recorded “The Declaration” as part of a three-song medley with Sam Cooke’s “A Change Is Gonna Come” and The Rascals’ “People Got To Be Free.”
 Together, the three-song suite represented the complex notion of independence in this country and the freedoms that have been enjoyed by some but not all Americans – not just in 1776, but in the nearly two-and-a-half centuries since the inspiring document’s adoption.

 Musically speaking, “The Declaration” was not as much of a leap for the 5th Dimension as one might think.
-The “Medley” was, at least thematically, an extension of “Let The Sunshine In” with their common messages of love, acceptance and hope…even if the path to getting there was different.
+The “Medley” was, at least thematically, an extension of “Let The Sunshine In,” itself part of a medley with common messages of love, acceptance and hope…even if the path to getting there wasn’t as historically connected as “The Declaration.”

 The 5th Dimension’s “Black Woodstock” Harlem Soul Music Festival performance is captured in this Questlove documentary released July 2, 2021.